FanWangEcon/REconTools/README.md

 This is a work-in-progress [website](https://fanwangecon.github.io/REconTools/) consisting of files for doing Panel Data Statistics/Econometrics Analysis.
 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R code is used.
 Files are from [**Fan**](https://fanwangecon.github.io/)'s [REconTools](https://github.com/FanWangEcon/REconTools) repository.

-From [Fan](https://fanwangecon.github.io/)'s other repositories: For dynamic borrowing and savings problems, see [Dynamic Asset Repository](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [R Example Code](https://fanwangecon.github.io/R4Econ/), [Matlab Example Code](https://fanwangecon.github.io/M4Econ/) and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
+From [Fan](https://fanwangecon.github.io/)'s other repositories: For dynamic borrowing and savings problems, see [Dynamic Asset Repository](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [R Example Code](https://fanwangecon.github.io/R4Econ/) ([bookdown site](https://fanwangecon.github.io/R4Econ/bookdown)), [Matlab Example Code](https://fanwangecon.github.io/M4Econ/) and [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
 See [here](https://github.com/FanWangEcon) for all of [Fan](https://fanwangecon.github.io/)'s public repositories.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.